PinkiePieExplosion/PinkiePieExplosion/README.md

 My Main Kemonomimi types are German Shepherd & Pomeranian!!

-My Kinsona & fursona is MV of Fez!
+My Kinsona (maybe Synpath(?) & fursona is MV of Fez!
 (Y'know the red pony?)
 I have implemented a lot of my personality into him & I hv started to involuntarily reply to the name "Fez"!
-I doubt there are any others who kin Fez but if there are then I don't think I mind doubles!
+I doubt there are any others who kin Fez but if there are then I don't think I mind doubles - I never have been a kinnie before so this could change!
 I don't get upset seeing Fez skins unless they have BLANTANTLY copied my skin!

-As you can probably tell, I LOVE Jerry from Hoppers & Mountain Dew!!
-My favorite flavor is Baja-Blast (sugar-free); it tastes better when it's sugar-free, ngl.

 <img width="200" alt="tumblr_7ff2efd74f8331fb8a110b638a7f8af5_0cfebffa_250" src="https://github.com/user-attachments/assets/a62a7c59-9a67-488b-b830-1fee38fd2252" />